ShoeRiderr/quote_quiz_api/README.md

 # Ouote quiz api

-This project is backend side for ['This project'](https://github.com/ShoeRiderr/quote-quiz-frontend).
+This project is backend side for [This project](https://github.com/ShoeRiderr/quote-quiz-frontend).

 Before starting the project you should create a MySql database, create .env file and copy the .env.example content to it.